knuckleswtf/scribe-docs/laravel/reference/10-config.md

 ### `type`
 This is the type of documentation output to generate.
-- `static` will generate a static HTMl page in the `public/docs` folder, so anyone can visit your documentation page by going to `<yourapp.url>/docs`.
+- `static` will generate a static HTMl page in the `public/docs` folder,
 - `laravel` will generate the documentation as a Blade view within the `resources/views/scribe` folder, so you can add routing and authentication.

 Default: `"static"`